lethanhdat160607-sys/dannypython/CTF-Writeups/picoCTF/Forensics/Medium/2024/endianness-v2.md

 #
 I have included both hex file headers for comparison below:

 `E0 FF D8 FF 46 4A 10 00 01 00 46 49`

 `FF D8 FF E0 00 10 4A 46 49 46 00 01`

+Did you notice anything?
+Let's take the first 32 bits of data in both file headers as an example.

+`E0 FF D8 FF` is the reverse of `FF D8 FF E0`

+Therefore, our task is to reverse the order of the bytes for each 32-bit block.
+I wrote a Python program to do this and create a new jpg file named `solved.jpg`.

 ```
 new_hex = ""